 PUMA grants an automatic and continuous right to healthcare in France to all legal residents in the country.

-According to the law, any legal resident can join PUMA after 3 months of living in France, however, it is 5 years for early retirees.
+According to the law, any legal resident can join PUMA after three months living in France.
+However, it is five years for early retirees.

 When getting your landline, you will need to provide the following:

-If broadband is very important for you, make sure you run a remote test before you sign up for any offers. buy.
+If broadband is very important to you, make sure you run a remote test before you sign up for any offers.
 You can use Degroup Test site for testing.

 Final thoughts on living in France

 Moving abroad is a big step.
 Moving to France might seem easy, but France can be a tough country to crack.